 Actions taken:

+Proposed Disposition: Reject

+Disposition: Under Discussion

 Issue 16401: Portable exception-safety guarantees for DDS C++ PSM (dds-psm-cxx-ftf)

 Source: Real-Time Innovations (Mr. Sumant Tambe, sumant(at)rti.com)

 Nature: Clarification

 Severity: Critical

 Summary.
 The users of the DDS C++ PSM can benefit significantly if the specification standardizes exception-safety guarantees of the API.
 Exception safety specification for normative classes would support portable safety guarantees irrespective of vendor implementation and extensions.
 This would facilitate frictionless transition from one vendor to another in user code.
 Exception safety is about how programs, libraries behave when an exceptional condition arises.
 It is often much more than just raising an exception.
 For instance, constructor or copy-ctor of std::string may run out of memory resulting into std::bad_alloc exception.
 However, in practice, APIs must specify guarantees about the internal state of the data structures after any exception propagates out.
 Exception-safety guarantees for C++ abstractions come in four categories: strong, basic, nothrow, and neutral.
 For instance, the push_back member function of std::vector, std::list guarantees that the container remains unchanged (strong exception safety) in case of any exception.
 In general, programmers expect strong exception safety guarantees but it is often expensive to do so.
 RTI is proposing refined specifications for normative DDS C++ PSM API to make it easier to use even in the face of exceptions.